2023 Creator Economy Statistics: Everything You Need To Know

 (Linktree, Future Tales LAB)

-Digital users today explore their preferences and identities to expand their full-time careers.
 Social media and internet access allow people to research topics to grow their careers and sell their products and services.
+75% of consumers use social media to find new products and services.

 5. The worldwide population of the creator economy is estimated to be 200 million.